Can Pool Heater Run Without Pump? Safety & Equipment Guide

 Should I run my pool heater when the circulation pump is turned off?

-I have a 2019 Pentair natural gas heater for my 20,000 gallon inground pool.
-Yesterday I noticed the heater was still running even though I had turned off the main circulation pump for maintenance.
+Last night at 11 PM I discovered my 2019 Pentair natural gas heater still running on my 20,000 gallon pool with the circulation pump off for maintenance.
 The heater seemed to be firing normally, but obviously no water was moving through the system.
 I quickly shut it down, but now I'm wondering if I could have damaged something.
 Is it ever safe to operate a pool heater without the pump running, or should these systems always work together?

 Quick Answer